temporalio/documentation/docs/content/what-is-a-parent-close-policy.md

 **Request Cancel**

-This means that when the Parent Closes, the Child Workflow Execution is Cancelled.
+This means that when the Parent Closes, a Cancellation request is sent to the Child Workflow Execution.